KaitlynCarlson/reflection/README.md

 When I first applied to this course I suffered from the misconception that software engineering was a field reserved for those with Computer Science degrees, and out of reach for less mathematically inclined individuals such as myself.

 And, while those gifted with a natural inclination to math certainly succeed in software engineering roles they are not the sole proprietors of the field.
-This is because of logic, or coomon sense.
+This is because of logic, or common sense.
 I have come to realize being a good coder boils down to one's abiity to deconstruct a problem as it is presented and explore the problem's parameters in an effort to discover a simple, common sense solution.

 Through this course I have also come to find that Google, Stack Overflow, and documentation are a software engineer's best friend, and research skills are essential for success.